Note 3 - Summary of Significant Accounting Policies

-We present restricted cash as a component of total cash and cash equivalents as presented on our consolidated statement of cash flows and within Other Assets on our consolidated balance sheet.
-As of June 30, 2022, we held $1.0 million of restricted cash related to an Ethan Allen insurance captive.
-We didhold any restricted cash as of June 30, 2021.
+We present restricted cash as a component of total cash and cash equivalents on our consolidated statements of cash flows and within Other Assets on our consolidated balance sheets.
+As of June 30, 2023, and 2022 we held $0.5 million and $1.0 million, respectively, of restricted cash related to the Ethan Allen insurance captive.

 Accounts receivable arise from the sale of products on trade credit terms and is presented net of allowance for doubtful accounts.
-We maintain an allowance for estimated losses resulting from the inability of our customers to make required payments.
 The allowance for doubtful accounts is based on a review of specifically identified accounts in addition to an overall aging analysis.
-Judgments are made with respect to the collectability of accounts receivable based on historical experience and current economic trends.
-On a monthly basis, we review all significant accounts as to their past due balances, as well as collectability of the outstanding trade accounts receivable for possible write-off.
+On a monthly basis, we review all accounts as to their past due balances, as well as collectability of the outstanding trade accounts receivable for possible write-off.
 It is our policy to write-off the accounts receivable against the allowance account when we deem the receivable to be uncollectible.
 Additionally, we review orders from retailers that are significantly past due, and we ship product only when our ability to collect payment from our customer for the new order is probable.
-At June 30, 2022 and 2021, the allowance for doubtful accounts was immaterial.
+At June 30, 2023 and 2022, the allowance for doubtful accounts was immaterial.

 Inventories are stated at the lower of cost (on first-in, first-out basis) or net realizable value.
-Cost is determined based solely on those charges incurred in the acquisition and production of the related inventory (i.e. material, labor and manufacturing overhead costs).
+Cost is determined based solely on those charges incurred in the acquisition and production of the related inventory (i.e., material, labor and manufacturing overhead costs).
 We estimate inventory reserves for excess quantities and obsolete items based on specific identification and historical write-offs, taking into account future demand and market conditions.
 If actual demand or market conditions in the future are less favorable than those estimated, additional inventory write-downs may be required.
-At June 30, 2022 and 2021, our inventory reserves were $2.1 million and $2.8 million, respectively.
+At June 30, 2023 and 2022, our inventory reserves were $1.9 million and $2.1 million, respectively.